mingjusamyak/api-bugs/.github/issue_template.md

-(If this is a *usage question*, please **do not post it here**—post it in our [Forum](https://www.graph.cool/forum/) instead.
+(If this is a *usage question*, please **do not post it here**, post it in our [Forum](https://www.graph.cool/forum/) instead.
-If this is not a “bug”, or the phrase “How do I...?” applies, then it's probably a usage question.)
+If this is not a "bug", or the phrase "How do I...?" applies, then it's probably a usage question.)

 **What is the current behavior?**

-**If the current behavior is a bug, please provide the steps to reproduce and if possible screenshots.**
+**If the current behavior is a bug, please provide the steps to reproduce it.**

 **What is the expected behavior?**

-**Which framework and os are affected by this issue?
-Are you calling the API from a client like Apollo or Relay?**